 1. Give it time.

-"It's a long game to build community around your brand, but it creates an authentic, long-lasting connection between your brand and customers," says Corri Smith, owner of Black Wednesday, a marketing and public relations company.
+"It's a long game to build community around your brand, but it creates an authentic and lasting connection between your brand and customers," says Corri Smith, owner of Black Wednesday, a marketing and public relations company.
 "The best brands fill voids in their customers' lives and as a result become friends and trusted resources."

 Building a community of people takes time and a lot of effort, Hillstead concurs.
 "If you're in a rush, people can sense that.
 Growing slowly will help you in the long run."